 Tell them about the illness: Use correct medical terminology as much as it is possible for the child to understand.
 The older the child, the more detail you will likely want to provide.
 For example, a younger child is often satisfied with "Mommy is very, very sick so she has to go to the hospital to get special medicine and be taken care of by the doctors and nurses" or "She has to rest in bed."
-The more a child can know, the less frightened they will be.
+The more a child knows that questions will be answered honestly, the more likely they are to ask.